 The easiest way to tell if you are insolvent is to look at your most recent balance sheet.
 A balance sheet is a snap shot on a particular date of what assets and liabilities you have.
 If you owe more than you own you are classified as insolvent.
 Usually at the bottom of your balance sheet there will be a total, if this is in brackets (a minus figure), then that means you are insolvent.

-Being unable to pay your debts (suppliers, HM Revenue and Customs) as they would normally be due is another sign that you are insolvent.
+Being unable to pay your debts (suppliers, HM Revenue and Customs) as they would normally fall due is another sign that you are insolvent.

 In cases of disqualification, the Insolvency Service look for evidence of threatening letters and county court judgements to prove that you were insolvent and should have stopped trading instead of carry on and making the situation worse.
 Read our other articles about director disqualification.

-The first thing that you should do is take professional advice from a licensed insolvency practitioner.
-If you don’t know one, usually your solicitor or accountant can recommend one.
+The first thing that you should do is take professional advice from a licensed insolvency practitioner like us.
+If you don’t know one and do not want to try us then usually your solicitor or accountant can recommend one.

 Insolvency practitioners will review your finances and give you a list of alternative options.
 These should cover:

-- Continuing with business as normal but carefully monitor the situation
+- Continuing with business as normal but carefully monitoring the situation.

 - Try to raise more finance or funding.